 - External Audit: The ARMC reviews and advises the Board on the external auditors’ annual plan for GIL, the external auditors’ proposed fees and their independence as well as the scope and results of the external audit.
 It establishes policies as appropriate with regard to, and reviews, the independence and objectivity of the external auditors.

 - Compliance: The ARMC considers the work plan for compliance activities and reviews the updates and effectiveness of the system for monitoring compliance with laws and regulations.

-- Risk Management: The ARMC considers the overall Risk Management Framework and reviews its effectiveness in meeting sound corporate governance principles.
-It keeps the Board informed of all significant business risks and reviews the status report from the Manager.
+- Risk Management: The ARMC considers the overall risk management framework and reviews its effectiveness in meeting sound corporate governance principles.
+It keeps the Board informed of all significant business risks and reviews status reports from the Manager.